zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 5. Head-to-head simulation results

-All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
-We can't take it for granted that G-scores actually work when that assumption is removed.
-We can, however, simulate actual head-to-head drafts and see how G-score does against Z-score.
+Our logic relies on many assumptions, so we can't be sure that G-scores work in practice.
+What we can do is simulate actual head-to-head drafts and see how G-score does against Z-score.

-The code in this repository simulates fantasy basketball with the following parameters
-- $12$ teams compete, each with $13$ players
-- The format is "Head-to-Head: Each Category"
-- Players are chosen in a snake draft
-- Teams consist of $2$ centers, $1$ point guard, $1$ shooting guard, $2$ guards, $1$ small forward, $1$ power forward, $2$ forwards, and $3$ utilities (wildcards).
-All games played are counted
-- All drafters pick the highest-ranking available player that could fit on their team, based on empirically correct rankings for the season
-- Coefficients for Z-scores and G-scores are calculated based on a set of $156$ top players calculated by raw Z-score across the NBA
-- Actual weekly performances are sampled for each player for each of $25$ weeks
-- The team with the best record wins.
-There are no playoffs
-- Strategies are tested $10,000$ times at each initial drafting position
+The code in this repository simulates a simplistic version of head-to-head fantasy basketball, via a $12$ team snake draft.
+It doesn't include advanced strategies like using the waiver wire or punting categories, but for the most part it should be similar to real fantasy.
+For more detail, check out the code or the paper.

 The expected win rate if all strategies are equally good is $\frac{1}{12} = 8.33\\%$.
-Actual results are shown below for 9-Cat, which includes all categories, and 8-Cat, a variant which excludes turnovers
+Actual results are shown below for "Head-to-Head: Each Category" 9-Cat, which includes all categories, and 8-Cat, a variant which excludes turnovers

 |     | G-score vs 11 Z-score | Z-score vs. 11 G-score|
 | -------- | ------- |------- |